hpi-schul-cloud/nuxt-client/.github/pull_request_template.md

 <!--
   What will the PR change?
   Why are the changes required?
-  Short notice if a ticket exists, more detailed if not -->
+  Link to documentation / tickets if exists, or provide more details here if not.
+-->

-## Datasecurity <sub><sup>details [on Confluence](https://docs.schul-cloud.org/x/2S3GBg)</sup></sub>
+## Data-security <sub><sup>details [on Confluence](https://docs.hpi-schul-cloud.org/x/2S3GBg)</sup></sub>

 <!--
-  Notice about:
+  Please note here about:
-  - model changes
+  - any data model changes
-  - logging of user data
+  - any changes about logging of user data
-  - right changes
+  - any changes about permissions
-  - and other user data stuff
-  If you are not sure if it is relevant, take a look at confluence or ask the data-security team.
+  - user input, authentication and other user data related things If you are not sure if it is relevant, take a look at confluence or ask the data-security team.
 -->